codatio/codat-docs/docs/lending/enhanced-financials/overview.md

 With Codat, lenders can automate financial statement analysis using our fully standardized profit and loss statement and balance sheet.

-The [Enhanced Profit and Loss Accounts](/assess-api#/operations/get-companies-companyId-reports-enhancedProfitAndLoss-accounts) and [Enhanced Balance Sheet Accounts](/assess-api#/operations/get-companies-companyId-reports-enhanced/assess-api#/operations/get-companies-companyId-reports-enhancedBalanceSheet-accounts) endpoints return a list of accounts enriched with the latest version of categorization.
+The [Enhanced Profit and Loss Accounts](/lending-api#/operations/get-companies-companyId-reports-enhancedProfitAndLoss-accounts) and [Enhanced Balance Sheet Accounts](/lending-api#/operations/get-companies-companyId-reports-enhancedBalanceSheet-accounts) endpoints return a list of accounts enriched with the latest version of categorization.

 ## Accounts and account categories

-Our Enhanced Financials map a each business's financial statements to a single standard chart of accounts, which we call account categories.
+Our Enhanced Financials map each business's financial statements to a single standard chart of accounts, which we call account categories.

-Each category comprises of up to 5 levels.
+Each category comprises up to 5 levels.
 We will populate the lowest level deemed relevant to each account.

 <details>
   <summary>Supported account categories</summary>